 In this blog, I am going to walk you through the essence of what makes a good Sales CV.

-(Disclaimer: This blog is for Sales talent and what makes a good Sales CV.
+Disclaimer: This blog is for Sales talent and what makes a good Sales CV.
 It does not apply to all CVs.
-Let’s save that for another day, shall we?)
+For expert advice for writing CVs overall, read our ultimate guide to writing a great CV!

 They say mystery keeps the curiosity alive.
 It does!
 But not in the case of your CV.
 You should always showcase your product specialization so that your CV will be at the top of the list of a simple product search by the recruiter.
 I cannot stress enough how many candidates have missed out on an opportunity simply because the CV did not contain the product keyword.